Nearest train stations, landmarks and attractions within a 15-minute walk of the hotel

 Four hours later… I’ve just found out what the turn-down service is.
 Imagine that you’ve hired a servant to do a load of unnecessary things for you… that is basically what it is.
 First of all she peels back the bed covers, then she puts a fresh pair of slippers by the bed and a glass of iced water on the table.
 Then she goes and hangs up your jacket that you’ve lazily dumped on the sofa.
 It’s all highly embarrassing… I’m a grown man for chrissakes.
 She’s like a mother and a nurse all rolled into one, making sure that there are no monsters under the bed.
 But she’s getting well paid I suppose, so I guess it’s all right.
 She doesn’t mind.
 But I must remember to have a quick tidy up before she comes back tomorrow.
 I can’t have her hanging up my clothes.

-I’m sitting in the restaurant having breakfast now.
+I’m sitting in the Ritz restaurant having breakfast now.
 Very nice.
 Lots of pink and white tables, flowers everywhere and waiters in their tails.
 Lots of chandeliers and pastel frescos and a giant gold statue at the end.
 You have to dress up to get in.
 I’ve never dressed up for cornflakes before.
-(I’m being serious – if you don’t wear a jacket then they insist on lending you one from their wardrobe round the back.)

 All of the food is wheeled out on a silver service with lots of pots and plates and bowls of jam and pans of sculpted butter.
 I’ve got three thousand knives and forks and big spoons and little spoons, plus a few glasses and cups.
 I’ve got a bread knife, a butter knife, a cheese knife plus two more knives that I haven’t got a clue about (a Rice Krispies knife?).
 That is a hell of a lot of washing-up for just one person.
 My waiter is just about the nicest person I have ever met and I get the impression that he never stops smiling – like someone has smacked him round the face with a bunch of flowers.
 He’s pouring out the coffee, pouring out the milk, putting a napkin on my lap, fetching the newspaper.
 If I asked them to blow my nose then I reckon he’d do it.